syrinsecurity/zippybot/readme.md

 ## How auth works

 There are two methods of auth; Role based auth or permission based auth.
 Role based auth uses role IDs to assign specific groups i.e. Mod or Admin.
 Permission based auth checks if a user has a specific permission i.e. the group 'Mod' must have the permission 'BAN_MEMBERS' whilst the group 'Admin' must have the permission 'ADMINISTRATOR'.
+Auth of a command is handled within the ./handlers/message.ts file and ./modules/auth.ts meaning there is no need to write checks within the command files as its already handled via a class property 'authorisation' (type string[]).

 | Group 	| Context 		|
 |:--------------|:----------------------|